 Where there is bright sunlight, plentiful waste, and demand for char, oil, and gas.

 2000mm diameter clear hollow fused quartz sphere with a thickness of 200mm.
 The sphere has a 1000mm diameter tapered hole at the top that is 50mm wider on the inner side.
 The tapered plug is always inside the sphere and cannot be removed.
 The plug has five 40mm diameter tapered holes that are wider by 6mm on the inside.
 The middle one is the outlet.
 The others can be used to monitor temperature or pressure or sampling of material inside.
 The holes also function as attachment points.
-The sphere is 8000mm above ground.
 The top of the spheres should be shielded from the rain and hailstones.

 Cut out of sphere

 Each paraboloid mirror is under central computer control with two-axis tracking.
 Reflective mylar sheets are stretched over the hexagonal aluminum struts.